hi-diego/graphene/Documentation/public/graph/graph.md

 ### Steps

-1. Inherit your models from GraphModel.cs.
+1. Inherit your models from Model.cs.
 2. Implement IGrapheneDatabaseContext on YourDatabaseContext.cs.
 3. Expose your models on the ModelDictionary on YourDatabaseContext.cs.
 4. Register the necesary Graph services in your App.